 Being the number-lover that he is, this was great fun for him.
 He also did variations, such as taking away the squares with 5s on them (5, 15, 25, etc.) and counting only by tens.

-He cracks me up because he demanded that I ask him math questions, so I asked things like "If you had two groups of 10 and added 1 more group of 10, how many would you have?” etc. For each question, he would manipulate the pennies if he needed help to figure out the answer.
+He cracked me up because he demanded that I ask him math questions.
+So, I asked things like "If you had two groups of 5 and added 1 more group of 5, how many would you have?"
+For each question, he would manipulate the pennies to figure out the answer.

 This went on for quite a while... but he also just liked playing with the pennies by himself, too.

 Not every child is as obsessed with numbers as mine, but luckily there are a wide variety of skip counting activities out there.
 Here are some of my favorites, which are great for at home or in the classroom